plotdb/uploadr/README.md

 `uploadr` object provides the following APIs:

-  - `init` - initialize uploadr, return a promise which resolves when initialized.
+  - `init` - initialize uploadr, return a promise that resolves when initialized.
-    - constructor will initialize uploadr automatically.
+    - constructor initializes uploadr automatically.
     - simply use `init.then( ... )` to ensure initialized.
   - `upload` - upload chosen files.
   - `clear` - clear chosen files.